-Sthabile Kolwa (they/them) is a South African and Zambian Astronomer who hails from Johannesburg, South Africa.
+Sthabile Kolwa (they/she) is a South African and Zambian Astronomer rom Johannesburg, South Africa.

 Sthabile’s journey into Astrophysics began early.
 Since the tender age of six, they took a keen interest in engineering and science which was spurred on by regular viewings of TV shows such as Bill Nye the Science Guy and Popular Mechanics for Kids.
-This interest was honed further by regular trips to the school and community libraries where they would peruse books on space science and astronomy, which led to a fascination with black-holes.
-Later on during high-school, Sthabile was inspired to pursue a career in Astrophysics after being blown away by Stephen Hawking’s popular science masterpiece, A Brief History of Time.
+This interest was honed further by regular trips to the school and community libraries where they delved into books on physics and astronomy, which led to a deep fascination with black-holes.
+During high-school, Sthabile was inspired to pursue a career in Astrophysics after reading and being blown away by Stephen Hawking’s popular science masterpiece, A Brief History of Time.

 Sthabile completed their B.Sc. at the University of Cape Town and their Master’s degree at the University of the Western Cape.
 Sthabile’s earned their Dr. rer. nat. title through LMU with the thesis component being completed through IMPRS at ESO in Garching, Munich.
 Sthabile’s thesis examined the kinematics and chemical content of the extended baryonic haloes surrounding distant radio galaxies.